 What if I don’t want a court-appointed attorney?

-At what point in the case can I have a court-appointed attorney?
+When can I get a court-appointed attorney?

-Can I fire my court-appointed attorney?
+Am I allowed to fire my court-appointed attorney?